 - Copy the verification record (including the entire string of text and numbers).

 - Go back to the Amazon Web Services site tab you opened earlier in step 1.3.

 - In the Networking section on the left side of the AWS site, click Route 53.

 - Under Resources, click Hosted Zones.

-- Select the domain name you want to verify for G Suite.
+- Select the domain name you want to verify for your Google service.
 In this example, we'll use the domain yourcompany.com, but you'll see your own domain name instead.